-Every set of terrain needs a collection of small “scatter” pieces that can be mixed in amongst the larger pieces.
-These little pieces add texture to the battlefield and can make a big difference in how the battle flows by blocking off lanes of travel, or just by adding a little bit of cover to help units cross a heavy firing lane.
+Every set of terrain needs a collection of small “scatter” pieces that can be mixed in amongst the larger pieces, like tank traps.
+These little pieces add texture to the battlefield.
+Also, they can make a big difference in how the battle flows by blocking off lanes of travel, or just by adding a little bit of cover to help units cross a heavy firing lane.

-Tank traps are a great example, and an easy one to add to your collection.
-Tank traps have come in a wide variety of forms throughout history, and there are just as many ways to add them to your table.
+Tank traps have come in a wide variety of forms throughout history.
+There are just as many ways to add them to your table.
 In my case I’ve decided to cast them in plaster.

 Ingredients for the Tank Traps

 This method for tank traps requires two primary ingredients: plaster and a mold.
 I am using plaster of paris because it’s easy to find and fairly inexpensive.
-I know there are higher quality plasters out there, but this works well enough for me.
+There are higher quality plasters out there, but this works well enough for me.

 I like to mix some coloring into the plaster.
 By mixing the color into the plaster I ensure that it will still be colored even if it gets chipped or broken later on.
 I also like to mix some sand into the plaster to add strength and a little heft.
 This is similar to adding gravel to cement to make concrete.